-Using Moodle, e-mail or paper exchange your inquiry group members will review your paper in support of revision at least once before final submission.
-The paper will be due via Moodle or e-mail (clare@lclark.edu) on or before July 26.
+Using Moodle, e-mail or paper exchange your inquiry group members will review your paper in support of revision before final submission.
+The paper will be due via print copy or e-mail (clare@lclark.edu) on the last day of class, December 13.